NicholasToon/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

 In this tutorial, we will explore the step-by-step installation process for osTicket and the essential prerequisites required for a successful setup.
 The chosen platform for installation is an Azure VM (Virtual Machine).
 It is assumed that you already have a VM ready and have logged in using a remote desktop connection.
 If you haven't created a VM yet, kindly do so before proceeding to the next step.
 If you are unsure how to do so, then proceed to here.
-To begin, please click the provided link to access the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">installation files. </a>
+To begin, please click the provided link to access the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> INSTALLATION FILES. </a>

 (If you are having trouble downloading PHP 7.3.8, download and install Google Chrome and perform it from within there.)